comparisons

 Choose Espanso if you're a developer, want free cross-platform support, and don't mind YAML.

-For most Mac users in 2026 — especially those who want more than static snippets — Lightning Assist's combination of text expansion, AI, and voice in one $5.99/month plan makes it the strongest choice.
+For most Mac users in 2026 — especially those who want more than static snippets — Lightning Assist's combination of text expansion (covered by the $5.99/month subscription) plus AI and voice (running on AI Credits, purchased separately) makes it the strongest choice.